 Other factors are weak Chinese import demand and a low white premium which means that offtake of raws by refiners is subdued.
 While the details of the Indian export subsidy remained to be worked out, US$ 146/t is being made available on 6 million tonnes of exports.
 A No. 11 price of 13-14 cents/lb is needed to make these exports viable.
 Another development in India is the Government’s announcement of an increase in the price of ethanol from cane juice and B molasses which could divert some cane away from sugar going forward.

 Meanwhile Brazil has been producing relatively little sugar with production down 6% (1 million tonnes) relative to this time last year.
 The C/S cane crop is projected at around 580 million tonnes and a final sugar figure in the 25-26.5 million tonne range is expected.

-The overall outcome of all the above is a sluggish sugar market with prices remaining stubbornly in the 12 -12.5 cents/lb range.
+All of this will bring pressure to bear on the October contract with prices remaining stubbornly in the 11.5 -12.5 cents/lb range.

-The threat of large scale Indian exports and weak Chinese demand is keeping a lid on the market, at least in the short term.
-The question remains as to how much the re-export refiners will be required to re-open in response to a predicted tighter whites trading situation later in the year.
+The potential for large scale Indian exports and weak Chinese import demand is keeping a lid on the market, at least in the short term.